DaveParillo/cisc187-assignments/lab28-sorting/README.md

 This includes the completeness of the report, the clarity (and grammar) of the writing, and general presentation.

-Some of the sorts are very difficult to distinguish.
+Some of the sorts are difficult to distinguish.
-A carefully outlined experiment may compensate for an error in these cases if the writing makes it clear that your conclusions/guesses are substantiated by the data.
+A carefully outlined experiment may compensate for an error in these cases if the writing makes it clear that your conclusions and/or guesses are substantiated by the data.

 Finally, remember that your report needn't detail every experiment you ran.
 Provide sufficient information to justify your conclusions.